This Is Not Berlin

-This Is Not Berlin (Spanish: Esto no es Berlín), is a 2019 Mexican drama film directed by Hari Sama.
+This Is Not Berlin (Spanish: Esto no es Berlín), is a 2019 Mexican coming of age drama film directed by Hari Sama.
 The film was presented on 25 January 2019 at the Sundance Festival, and it premiered on 21 June 2019 in Spain.
 Sama portrays the film as autobiographical, as it is inspired by his life in the 80s in Mexico.